Internship Retrospective: A Thinking Ape

 Overall, my work was very interesting, my coworkers were nice, the company went out of their way to improve my experience, and the office was absolutely beautiful.
 But something just didn’t click between me and ATA.
 The lack of process, the fact that important meetings tended to be scheduled “Some time later this week, maybe Thursday or Friday afternoon?
 Or next week if we forget?” drove me crazy, as did the impromptu office parties that somehow always managed to happen right when I was in the middle of debugging.

 What made it worse was that I couldn’t understand why: ATA seemed like it should be the perfect workplace.
 Certainly everyone else seems to think so, judging by their 4.7 rating on glassdoor and inclusion on multiple Best Workplace awards lists.

-Ultimately, this experience taught me a lot about myself: that I enjoy more peaceful environments, where meetings are reasonably timely and parties are planned out in advance – so I know not to go into focus mode 15 min before.
+Ultimately, this experience taught me a lot about myself: that I enjoy more peaceful environments, where meetings are reasonably timely and parties are planned out in advance.
 I also require some amount of process and structure in order to do my best work.

 More generally, it taught me to approach finding work a little like dating.
 It’s important to have chemistry with the place you’re going to be spending 40 or more hours a week.

 I would recommend A Thinking Ape as a place to intern at, with the caveat that I didn’t personally enjoy it.
 But, the work was very interesting, and people who enjoy working in less structured environments would thrive there.